dccircuit/IGME-235-Spring-2020/exercises/tetris-grid.md

 ## Part Three - Use Image Replacement to add the Tetris Logo

 In Chapter 19, you also read about "Image Replacement Techniques"...
-Right now we have a h1 tag that contains the name of our game, but we have a nice Tetris Logo png file that we'd prefer to have replace the word "Tetris" for most users.
+Right now we have an h1 tag that contains the name of our game, but we have a nice Tetris Logo png file that we'd prefer to have replace the word "Tetris" for most users.
 We don't want to just use an image with an alt tag here because we like the semantic meaning of an important `<h1>` tag at the top of the page.

-1. So the book gives the follow example code:
+1. So the book gives the following example code:

     ```
     <h1 id="logo">Jenware</h1>